dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 ### Death Goals

-Understand how [death goal specifications](https://jtoppins.github.io/dct/designer.html#death-goal-specification-goalspec) work and bias towards using death goals over the default 90% threshold.
+Understand how [death goal specifications](https://jtoppins.github.io/dct/designer.html#death-goal-specification-goalspec) work and bias towards using death goals less than the default 90% threshold.
 For most templates, consider the template completed if the player heavily damaged key targets.

+For completeness the death goal keywords are reproduced here:

+- `PRIMARY`: Statics and groups that contain the word "primary" in their name are counted towards mission completion, and other units are not counted.
+(If no groups contain the word "primary", all groups are counted.)

+- `UNDAMAGED`: Entity is considered completed when it has taken 10% damage (90% health remaining) or is destroyed.
+- `DAMAGED`: Entity is considered completed when it has taken 45% damage (55% health remaining) or is destroyed.
+- `INCAPACITATED`: Entity is considered completed when it has taken 75% damage (25% health remaining) or is destroyed.
+- `DESTROYED`: Entity is considered completed when it has taken 90% damage (10% health remaining) or is destroyed.

 Examples:

-  - BAI template to destroy an artillery battery.
-Use the DAMAGED keyword to set the template as complete if all artillery guns are damaged, even if they are not destroyed.
+  - BAI template to destroy an artillery battery defended by AAA guns.
+Put the artillery guns in a group named "BAI-RegionName-N-N primary destroyed".
+Put the AAA in a group named "BAI-RegionName-N-N AAA".
+The template is considered complete if the overall health of the artillery guns is less than 10%, even if the AAA is still alive.
   - CAS template to engage mechanized infantry.
-Use the PRIMARY keyboard on the mechanized vehicles to set the template as complete if all vehicles are destroyed, even if the infantry units are still alive.
+Put the IFVs in a group named "CAS-RegionName-N-N primary incapacitated".
+Put the infantry in a group named "CAS-RegionName-N-N infantry".
+The template is considered complete if the IFVs are heavily damaged, even if the infantry are still alive.
   - Strike template to destroy a checkpoint.
-Use the DAMAGED keyword on the largest static objects to set the template as complete if the checkpoint is heavily damaged, even if it is not destroyed.
+Name the largest static objects in the checkpoint "Strike-RegionName-N-N primary damaged N".
+The template is considered complete if the checkpoint takes partial damage.

 ### Template Descriptions